zoe9078/website-2.0/exampleSite/content/english/blog/blog-post-2.md

 ---

 I am interested in researching the intersection of art and technology.
 Primarily, I want to research computer-based interactive art, and human-computer interactions.
-I believe these two subject are related
+I believe these two subjects are related and inform each other.
+I am interested in considering what will happen when these subjects are combined.